 - 1.1.
-Definitions of each of the Targeted Stage categories which Punakaiki Fund will seek to invest in are set out below: - a) Seed investments are made into businesses with minimal or no sales, or no evidence of sales growth (revenues from legacy or non-core products are not counted when considering whether a business falls into the seed investment category); - b) Early Growth investments are made into businesses with increasing revenue from customers who are buying a product that may be relatively unrefined but is becoming ever-more acceptable; - c) Growth investments are made to businesses that have a successful product, who know how to sell it but need to build capability and capacity across the range of functions including sales, operations and product development; and - d) Turnarounds and Transformations investments made into businesses which are often unpopular with investors, made with the primary motive of reinvigorating sales, technology, design and/or management practices. - 1.2.
+Definitions of each of the Targeted Stage categories which Punakaiki Fund will seek to invest in are set out below: - a) Seed investments are made in to or held in businesses with lower levels of sales.
+Any business with revenues below \$5 million over the last 12 months (or \$1 million in annualised last quarter recurring revenues for Software as a Service businesses) will be considered Seed investments; - b) Early Growth investments are made into or held in businesses with increasing revenue from customers who are buying a product that may be relatively unrefined but is becoming ever-more acceptable.
+Any business with revenues between \$5 million and \$10 million over the last 12 months (or between \$1 million and \$3 million in annualised last quarter recurring revenues for Software as a Service businesses) will be considered Early Growth investments; and - c) Growth investments are made to or held in businesses that have a successful product, who know how to sell it but need to build capability and capacity across the range of functions including sales, operations and product development.
+Any business with revenues over \$10 million over the last 12 months (or over \$3 million in annualised last quarter recurring revenues for Software as a Service businesses) will be considered Growth investments. - 1.2.
 Definitions of each of the Targeted Profitability categories in which Punakaiki Fund will seek to invest in include: - a) Unprofitable businesses are those which operate at a loss in pursuit of growth, and which typically have raised sufficient capital to grow revenues to a level which makes the business cash flow neutral.
 When this occurs, these business will typically raise additional capital in order to increase sales, marketing or product development in order to pursue additional growth, and will fall back into unprofitability as a result; - b) Profitable (or near profitable) businesses can be classified as being in one of the three following categories: - i.
 Dividend Paying: The business is profitable and can meet all of its sustainable growth costs from free cash flow, with the surplus distributed as dividends to shareholders; - ii.
-Profitable (non-dividend paying): The business is profitable but are investing all profits into growth and/or the repayment of debt; and - iii.
+Profitable (non-dividend paying): The business is profitable but are investing all profits into growth and/or the repayment of debt; and iii.
 Near Profitable: The business has the ability to be profitable (and pay dividends) if it foregoes investment in growth.
 These businesses are expected to move into the Profitable and Dividend Paying categories over the medium term (1 to 4 years).